bday-boy/jisho-grabber-firefox/README.md

     but it seems like this is working as should be.
 Turns out I was adding both scrollY and document.body.getBoundingClientRect().top to the rectangle's y coordinate, but only the latter is needed.
+- When a sentence is searched on Jisho and the user switches between meanings of words in the sentence, definitions will not be selectable.
+I think this happens because definitions are given highlighting events on page load, and switching between meanings in a sentence doesn't reload the page.

 ## Notes for nerds
 I really like thorough documentation, so I'm going to use this area to dump